gnosischain/era-parser/docs/CLICKHOUSE.md

 **Force Mode Process:**
 1. Identifies eras with existing data
-2. Cleans all data for those eras from all tables
+2. Cleans all data for those eras from all tables (including execution request tables)
 3. Removes completion records
 4. Processes all eras from scratch